chintanwagh/chintanwagh/README.md

 - 👋 Hi, I’m @chintanwagh
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in Data Analytics and Data Science
 - 🌱 I’m currently learning ML and Power BI
 - 📫 You can reach me on chintanwagh1996@gmail.com